Rajah Quilt

-The Rajah Quilt is a large quilt that was created by women convicts in 1841 whilst travelling from Woolwich to Hobart using materials organised by Lydia Irving of the British Ladies Society for promoting the reformation of female prisoners convict ship sub-committee.
-The quilt was presented to Jane Franklin.
-The quilt was sent back to Britain for Elizabeth Fry, the leader of the British Ladies Society.
+The Rajah Quilt is a large quilt created by women convicts in 1841 whilst travelling on the convict ship Rajah from Woolwich, England, to Hobart, Australia.
+It was created using materials organised by Lydia Irving from the convict ship subcommittee of the British Ladies Society for Promoting the Reformation of Female Prisoners.
+It is thought that the project was organised and overseen by Kezia Hayter, a free woman travelling on the ship.
+The quilt was presented to Jane Franklin, the wife of Lieutenant-Governor John Franklin on arrival in Australia.
+The quilt was later sent back to Britain for Elizabeth Fry, the leader of the British Ladies Society.
 The quilt's provenance was then unclear until it was rediscovered in 1989.
 It is now held by the National Gallery of Australia.

 History

-Lydia Irving served on Elizabeth Fry's British Ladies Society for promoting the reformation of female prisoners convict ship sub-committee and she had a financial success when she persuaded the Navy board to fund "gifts" for the convicts.
+Lydia Irving served on Elizabeth Fry's British Ladies Society for Promoting the Reformation of Female Prisoners convict ship sub-committee and she had a financial success when she persuaded the Navy board to fund "gifts" for the convicts.
 These basic items included knives, forks, aprons and notably, sewing materials.
 During the 25 years that Fry was involved with the organisation, 12,000 women were transported on 106 ships.
 The plan was to visit every ship on the night before it sailed to calm the women bound for Australia.